8 Benefits Of Exercise That Might Surprise You

-As your heart rate increases and blood gets delivered to your muscles, you start burning calories for fuel, and all those wonderful endorphins flood your brain.
+As your heart rate increases and blood flows to your muscles, all the wonderful endorphins flood your brain.
 Your body feels better, your brain feels brighter, and your self-esteem and confidence skyrocket.

-Here’s the good news: a good sweat session does all that – plus much more.
-Read on to discover eight pretty incredible benefits of exercise that often get overlooked.
+The good news is that a sweat session does all this — plus so much more.
+Here are eight incredible benefits of exercise you might not know about.

 The health benefits of exercise

-It’s easy to focus on the physical benefits of exercise like toning and muscle mass, but there are loads of added health benefits of being regularly active.
+It’s easy to focus on the physical benefits of exercise like building strength and muscle, but there are many added health benefits of being regularly active.

 You’ll improve the quality (and quantity) of your sleep

-If you have trouble falling asleep or wake feeling lethargic, making exercise part of your regular routine could be your secret weapon to getting your sleeping habits back on track.
+If you have trouble falling asleep or you wake up feeling lethargic, making exercise part of your routine could be your secret weapon to getting your sleeping habits back on track.

 You’ll feel more energetic and alert

 Feeling exhausted?
-It’s easy to think that a workout will leave you feeling worn out — especially when you’re already tired — but regular exercise can actually increase energy levels.
+You might assume a workout will leave you feeling worn out — especially when you’re already tired — but according to the American Council on Exercise, regular exercise can actually increase your energy levels.

-You don’t need to spend hours at the gym to reap the benefits of exercise either.
-All types of fitness, from high-intensity training (HIIT) and strength training at home to a gentle jog around the block can help shake off feelings of fatigue and exhaustion.
+You don’t need to spend hours at the gym to reap the benefits of exercise.
+All types of fitness — from high-intensity interval training (HIIT) and strength training at home to a brisk walk around the block — can help shake off feelings of fatigue and exhaustion.

-If you’re unsure, make a deal with yourself to get moving for just 10 minutes.
-Chances are that once you start, you'll feel so much better that it will be hard to stop.
+Make a deal with yourself to get moving for just 10 minutes and chances are that once you start, you'll feel so much better for it.